bluesky/bluesky.github.io/bluesky-queueserver/_sources/re_manager_api.rst.txt

 Returns       **msg**: *str*
                  application name and version, e.g. 'RE Manager v0.0.10'

+              **time**: *str*
+                 timestamp of the last status update.
+Time is formatted accoring to iso8601, e.g. '2025-11-24T15:25:54.956818'.

               **items_in_queue**: *int*
                  the number of items in the plan queue

               **items_in_history**: *int*
                  the number of items in the plan history

+              **status_uid**: *str*
+                 status UID is changed each time status is updated at the server.
+The UID can be used to detect changes in other status parameters.

               **running_item_uid**: *str* or *None*
                  item UID of the currently running plan or *None* if no plan is currently running.